-The demographic profile of the 150 respondents reveals a diverse representation of built environment students in a technical university.
+The demographic profile of the 150 respondents reveals a diverse representation of the built environment students in a technical university.
 A majority of the respondents were male (60%), followed by females (38.7%) and a small proportion identifying as other (1.3%).
 The age distribution was skewed towards the 23–27 age group (37.3%), with 28% aged 18–22, 22% aged 28–32, and 12.7% aged 33 and above.
 In terms of academic level, the largest group comprised Bachelor’s Year 2 students (16%), followed closely by Bachelor’s Year 3 (14.7%), Bachelor’s Year 4 and Postgraduates (each 14%), and Bachelor’s Year 1 (13.3%).
 Diploma levels and other bachelor's years formed the remainder.
 Regarding academic discipline, Civil Engineering (21.3%) and Facilities Management (19.3%) were the most represented, followed by Building Technology (18.7%) and Construction Management (16.7%).
 Notably, 42.7% of students reported having taken a course on modular construction, and 36.7% had practical experience through site visits or projects.
 However, knowledge levels were mixed, with only 30% rating their understanding as high or very high, while a majority rated it as neutral (34.7%) or low (25.3%).
 Additionally, only 30% had participated in seminars or workshops related to modular construction.
 This indicates that while there is moderate exposure to modular construction among students, there remains significant room for enhanced integration of modular construction education and practical engagement within the built environment curriculum.

+Awareness of Modular Construction

-Table 4.2: Descriptive Statistics for Awareness of Modular Construction
+Table 2.0: Descriptive Statistics for Awareness of Modular Construction